Evolving finite elements for advection diffusion with an evolving interface: Introduction

 \subsection{Outline}

-Section \ref{sec:well-posedness} gives a well posedness analysis of the continuous equations along with the necessary functional analysis setting.
-The finite element construction is in Section \ref{sec:fem} and the finite element scheme is in Section \ref{sec:fem-scheme}.
-An optimal order error bound is shown in Section \ref{sec:error} under smoothness assumptions on the domain and its evolution and the solution.
-Section \ref{sec:numerics} includes a time discretisation of the finite element scheme along with numerical experiences demonstrating the error bounds are tight.
-The Appendix includes further details of the proof the well posedness of the continuous scheme.
+\Cref{sec:well-posedness} gives a well posedness analysis of the continuous equations along with the necessary functional analysis setting.
+The finite element construction is in \cref{sec:fem} and the finite element scheme is in \cref{sec:fem-scheme}.
+An optimal order error bound is shown in \cref{sec:error} under smoothness assumptions on the domain and its evolution and the solution. \Cref{sec:numerics} includes a time discretisation of the finite element scheme along with numerical experiments demonstrating the error bounds are tight.
+The Appendix includes further details of the proof of the well posedness of the continuous scheme.